 "It wasn't easy to get fights at first," she said.
 "I was selling most of my tickets by getting on undercards for male fighters ...
 Once I turned pro, I started fighting around four times a year.
 It's less than that now that I am where I am."

 Now, she is at the top of the women's boxing world.
 On December 6, 2014, thirteen years after her mugging, Lamonakis stood in a ring in Sint Maarten, a sunny island nation nearly 200 miles east of Puerto Rico in the Caribbean sea.
 She had just won a split decision match against North Carolina-native Carlette Ewell to become the International Boxing Organization's first women's heavyweight champion of the world.

 The IBO is one of the more prestigious sanctioning bodies in boxing, making the unlikely Lamonakis — a middle-aged Greek American from northern Massachusetts by way of Lesbos, the island in the Mediterranean where she was born — one of the best female fighters on earth.

 But from a business standpoint, this means more in theory than it does in practice.
 When Lamonakis returned to the United States that winter, she went straight back to prepping for her day job: teaching social studies at John Ericsson Middle School 126 in Greenpoint, a neighborhood in northern Brooklyn, New York.

-"The number one difference [between men's boxing and women's boxing] is the money," Lamonakis told Mic after a brief training session in November.
+"The number one difference [between men's boxing and women's boxing] is the money," Lamonakis said after a brief training session in November.
 She's currently prepping for her next bout, which she expects will take place in February.
 "If you're a girl and you're in boxing for money, you're in it for the wrong reason."